8r14z/coding-interview-prep/README.md

 Use...
 - Hash Table to improve search efficiency O(1) on average assuming a good hash func is used
+- Binary Search whenever a pre-condition is a sorted array
 - Graph to model a problem to a graph problem when entities have inter-connection
 - Heap when there is priorization involved (find min, find max, etc)
 - Tree to improve insertion/removal/lookup efficiency - O(log(n)) on average.